 Shetland pony, Silver.
 She graduated from the Ligonier Valley Senior High School in Ligonier, PA.
 After High School she attended and graduated from the Potomac Horse Center in Gaithersburg, MD..
 She has been a professional in the Equine Industry for 42 years.
 The last 17 of them have been in Warrenton, VA where she owned and operated her own, successful breeding and boarding farm.

 Julie is the bookkeeper for the clinic, and has been with us since 2008.
 She was raised in Gettysburg PA, where she grew up riding and showing horses until she went to college at Penn State University.
 After college she moved to Colorado where she found a job with Parelli Natural Horsemanship working in their corporate office for six years and later met her husband Greg.
 Since then they have re-located back to the east coast and currently have two horses; Ransom and Hope.

 Kayla Mayo – Veterinary Assistant

 Kayla joined the team at OWEC in early 2017 as a veterinary assistant.
-She was locally raised in Bealeton VA, and grew an interest for horses after showing Welsh Ponies throughout her childhood.
+She was locally raised in Bealeton, Virginia and grew an interest for horses after showing Welsh Ponies in hunter-jumpers throughout her childhood.
 After graduating from Liberty High School, she worked for Lee Ann Smith at her thoroughbred breeding and boarding farm for 4 years, which further developed her interest and desire to learn about the trade.